 I interviewed The Byrds – well, kind of – early in 1968, at half-time of a show in Cincinnati.
 I’m able to reconstruct the date because Gram Parsons had just joined the group a couple of days earlier.
 I remember him sitting on stage with them, plunking a few notes, but clearly not plugged in.
-To tell you the truth, McGuinn and Hillman were pretty lost themselves, apparently in a chemical maze.
+To tell you the truth, McGuinn and Hillman themselves were pretty lost in a chemical maze.
 This is how their discussion of what to play in the second set went:

 M: idunno. waddidwealreadyplay?

 Long silence.
 This was shortly after their sterling album “The Notorious Byrd Brothers” had been released, and guitarist-singer-songwriter-troublemaker David Crosby had been fired from the group.

 College Reporter (trying helpfully to jar their memories, suggesting songs from the new album): How about ‘Tribal Gathering’?

 H (dirty look): That’s a Crosby song.

 CR got daunted, M&H got hazier and mazier, and though they tried to be cooperative and communicative, the interview was less than memorable or revealing.

 I’m not saying that David Crosby was The Auteur of The 1966-68 Byrds.
 They really were a band in the fullest sense of the term.
 It’s fascinating how strong personalities can sometimes meld and subjugate themselves to a group voice.
 Think of The Beatles circa “Rubber Soul”, songs like ‘Wait’, ‘And Your Bird Can Sing’, ‘You’re Going to Lose That Girl’.
 Even if you can piece out whether it was Paul or John who wrote it, they’re all still much more Lennon/McCartney than Lennon or McCartney.